 We've worked with the Royal Institution of Chartered Surveyors, which publishes average building work and repair costs, to bring you the average cost for a range of different damp treatments, from repairing a damp-proof course with silicone to laying an entirely new damp-proof membrane.

-And to give you a more realistic idea of what treatments might cost you, we've provided prices for terraced, semi-detached and detached houses, as well as the costs for treating just one wall or one area.
+To give a more realistic idea of what treatments might cost you, we've provided prices for terraced, semi-detached and detached houses, as well as the costs for treating just one wall or one area.

 Which? members can log in now to see all the prices in the tables below, as well as findings from our damp investigation, which revealed bad practice from a number of damp specialist companies.

-If you're not a Which? member, you can gain instant access to all this information, and our investigation findings, with a £1 trial subscription to Which?.
+If you're not a Which? member, you can gain instant access to all this information, and our investigation findings, by joining Which?.